M66B/NetGuard/ADBLOCKING.md

 * YouTube ads are not domain based and cannot be blocked
 * **ad blocking is not available when NetGuard was installed from the Play store!**

-Which hosts (domains) will be blocked depends on the hosts file being used.

 The NetGuard version from GitHub:

 * is signed with the same signature as the version from the Play store, so any purchases will be restored
 * will automatically notify you if there are updates (this can be switched off in the settings)

+Which hosts (ad servers) will be blocked depends on the hosts file being used.

 NetGuard provides the [StevenBlack hosts file](https://github.com/StevenBlack/hosts) download with the following additions: